lhnguyen102/cuTAGI/README.md

 ```
 An example of the use of these code names can be found in [Network Architecture](#network-architecture).
 ## Network Architecture
 The network architecture (`.txt`) is user-specified and stored in the folder `cfg`.
-A basic network architecture file is described following
+A basic network architecture file is following
 ```
 layers: 	        # Type of layers
 nodes:		        # Number of hidden units